-Utilities are defined as electric power facilities, essential services, and transmissions services.
+Utilities include water and sewer infrastructure, electric power facilities, essential services, and transmissions services.
 They are further defined in the MRCCA rules.

-Utilities
+Major Utilities

 Major utilities in the upper river include the Xcel Energy Riverside Generation, the CenterPoint Energy facility, and an Xcel Energy substation.
 Major utilities in the central river area include Xcel Energy St. Anthony Hydro, Center Point Energy, A Mill Hydro, and SAF Hydropower.
 See Figures 7-11 and 7-12.
+These facilities are existing and in general are located underground or are not located in PRCVs.
+In the case of the central riverfront, they are part of the existing urban development fabric.
+Continued improvement to the sites, such as the conversion of the Xcel Riverside Plant to natural gas and the associated elimination of outdoor storage of coal, is encouraged.
+While this plan does not identify any know negative effects on PCAs, the City will work with partner agencies and the utilities to continue to address issues should they be identified.